NVIDIA/DIGITS/docs/BuildCaffe.md

 ### cuDNN

-You can also install cuDNN 4 with a deb package:
+You can also install cuDNN 4 with a Deb package:
 ```sh
 % sudo apt-get install libcudnn4-dev
 ```